sylcrala/EO_parser/README.md

-# Scraper and Searchable database for Executive Orders
+# Executive Order Searcher
+*Making it easy to search executive orders in bulk*

 The goal of this project is to create a simple webscraper and database viewer for all present executive orders listed on whitehouse.gov.
-I wanted a way to filter and keyword search every EO in bulk, so I figured it would be a good side-project!
+I wanted a way to filter and keyword search every EO for keywords or phrases, and I figured it would be a good side-project!

-If anyone else could use something like this too, please feel free to use it however you deem fit!

 ### Installation